scrapnode/blog.scrapnode.com/_tutorials/2022-04-08-starter-pack.md

 ---
 layout: post
 title: Starter Pack
-subtitle: Resources to operate a startup as a Principal Engineer
+subtitle: Weapons that I has been using for a long time to fight for coding life
-nav_order: 2
+nav_order: 1
-parent: Startup
+parent: Tutorials
 ---

 ## Terminal